clarkezone/previewd/README.md

 ## Description

-`previewd` is a daemon that is primarily designed to be deployed into a kubernetes cluster to facilitate previewing and hosting of static websites built using a static site generator such as Jekyll, Hugo or Publish.
+`previewd` is a daemon that is designed to be deployed into a kubernetes cluster to facilitate previewing and hosting of static websites built using a static site generator such as Jekyll, Hugo or Publish.

 ```mermaid
 graph  LR